To protest face masks, Arizona city councilman uses George Floyd’s words: ‘I can’t breathe’

 “I am sorry about a comment I made today that was the same comment Mr. Floyd had made,” he wrote, according to the Republic.
 “He didn’t deserve what happened to him and I by no means was trying to make light of it by saying I cant breathe in a mask.
 Please accept my sincerest apology and that goes out to anyone who became offended.”

 Phillips’s behavior combined two of America’s most pressing matters into one combustible moment.
-Some Scottsdale residents used the moment to contrast the two drastically different protests that have consumed different Americans in recent weeks: one against the police killings of unarmed black men, the other against being told to wear a face mask.
+Some Scottsdale residents used the moment to contrast the two drastically different protests that have consumed different Americans in recent weeks: one against the police killings of unarmed black men, the other against being told to wear a face mask to help reduce the spread of the novel coronavirus.

-I live in Scottsdale.
-Guy Phillips, you’re a vile human.
-And all these residents in this heat, in a pandemic, amidst the BLM movement, at a time to make positive change, THIS is what you protest?
-THIS is what moves your soul?
-Gross.
-All of you. https://t.co/Ik8Zi2gytU— Nina D (@ninadonline) June 24, 2020

 Phillips and others politicians held the “Unmask Us” rally Wednesday in response to Republican Scottsdale Mayor W.J.
 “Jim” Lane’s order last week requiring all residents to wear masks in most public places.

 Ducey announced June 17 that, rather than a statewide rule, mayors would be allowed to issue mask mandates in their cities.
-The state has been experiencing an alarming spike in covid-19 cases, among the worst rates in the nation and far exceeding New York in new cases.
+The state has been experiencing an alarming spike in coronavirus cases, among the worst rates in the nation and far exceeding New York in new cases.
 Arizona has recorded more than 16,500 cases since June 18, marking a 38 percent increase, and this week reported record-breaking numbers for hospitalizations and single-day new cases since the pandemic began.

-While public health officials have worried about mass Black Lives Matter protests spreading the virus, Arizona and particularly Scottsdale have also seen persistent problems with large, maskless crowds inside sweaty nightclubs and bars since the state reopened on May 15.
+While public health officials have worried about mass Black Lives Matter protests spreading the virus, Arizona and particularly Scottsdale have also seen persistent problems with large, massless crowds inside sweaty nightclubs and bars since the state reopened on May 15.
 Public health experts have linked Arizona’s rocketing covid-19 caseload to its reopening.

 In his remarks Wednesday, Phillips said he would be happy to wear a mask “out of respect for my fellow citizens,” but not if the government makes him do it.
 He said that “these mandates are destroying people’s livelihood,” before invoking recent protests.